ionic-team/ionic-site/docs/v2/components/index.md

 You have two options: Tabs and Menu.

-<h2 id="Tabs">Tabs</h2>
+<h2 id="tabs">Tabs</h2>

 Tabs are useful if you have a few "root" or "top-level" views.
 They are obvious to the user and quickly accessed, since they are always on the screen.
-However if screen space is limited, or you have a large number of root views, a Menu may be a better option.
+However if screen space is limited, or you have a large number of root views, a [Menu](#menu) may be a better option.

 To initialize Tabs, use [`<ion-tabs>`](link_to_tabs), with a child [`<ion-tab>`](link_to_tab) for each tab: